 Use the icons in the top right to add emojis, stickers, text, or crop or draw on your video.
 Tap the button in the lower right corner when you’re done to share your video to your WhatsApp Status.

 If you want to create a unique WhatsApp Status video that’ll stand out then you may opt to create it outside of WhatsApp.
-In the video below, Sally from the Animoto team will show you how to create a vertical video with our free iOS app, Animoto: Social Video Editor.
-The app is designed to create videos for Instagram Stories, Facebook Stories, or WhatsApp Status videos.
+Watch Sally from the Animoto team show you how to create vertical videos for free using Animoto.
+Then check out our guide to learn more about making vertical videos.

-Just remember that your video should be a maximum of 30 seconds or you will have to crop it.
+Just remember that your video should be a maximum of 30 seconds or you will have to trim it.

 After you’ve posted your WhatsApp Status, you can download it too so you still have it after the 24 hours is up and your Status disappears.
 To do so, simply tap through to view your Status.
 Then, tap the three dots in the upper right corner.
 You’ll have the option to “Save,” which will send the video to your Camera Roll.